Lichard/SoundOfLeaves/README.md

 =============

 PennApps 2013s team R2C2.
 Soundtrack for your leisure reading.
+(soundofleaves-r2c2.rhcloud.com)[Demo hosted on OpenShift]
+Built with AlchemyAPI, Spotify, Monocle, and Flask.